Nuclear reactor: Life-times

-Nuclear power plants are typically designed for average life-times between 30 and 40 years.
-Some believe, nuclear power plants can operate for as long as 80 years or longer with proper maintenance and management.
-However, some vital parts, notably the reactor vessel and the concrete structures, cannot be replaced when getting cracks and fissures due to neutron embrittlement and wear, thus limiting the life of the plant.
+Modern nuclear power plants are typically designed for a lifetime of 60 years, while older reactors were built with a planned typical lifetime of 30–40 years, though many of those have received renovations and life extensions of 15–20 years.
+Some believe nuclear power plants can operate for as long as 80 years or longer with proper maintenance and management.
+While most components of a nuclear power plant, such as steam generators, are replaced when they reach the end of their useful lifetime, the overall lifetime of the power plant is limited by the life of components that cannot be replaced when aged by wear and neutron embrittlement, such as the reactor pressure vessel.
 At the end of their planned life span, plants may get an extension of the operating license for some 20 years and in the US even a "subsequent license renewal" (SLR) for an additional 20 years.

-Even when a licence is extended, it does not guarantee its survival.
+Even when a license is extended, it does not guarantee the reactor will continue to operate, particularly in the face of safety concerns or incident.
 Many reactors are closed long before their license or design life expired and are decommissioned.
-The costs for replacements or improvements required for continued save operation may be so high that they are not cost-effective.
-Or they may be shutdown due to technical failure.
-The British branch of the French concern EDF Energy, for example, extended the operating lives of its Advanced Gas-cooled Reactors with only between 3 and 10 years.

-All seven AGR plants are expected to be shutdown in 2022 and in decommissioning by 2028.
+The costs for replacements or improvements required for continued safe operation may be so high that they are not cost-effective.
+Or they may be shut down due to technical failure.
+Other ones have been shut down because the area was contaminated, like Fukushima, Three Mile Island, Sellafield, and Chernobyl.
+The British branch of the French concern EDF Energy, for example, extended the operating lives of its Advanced Gas-cooled Reactors (AGR) with only between 3 and 10 years.
+All seven AGR plants were expected to be shut down in 2022 and in decommissioning by 2028.
 Hinkley Point B was extended from 40 to 46 years, and closed.
 The same happened with Hunterston B, also after 46 years.

 An increasing number of reactors is reaching or crossing their design lifetimes of 30 or 40 years.
 In 2014, Greenpeace warned that the lifetime extension of ageing nuclear power plants amounts to entering a new era of risk.
 It estimated the current European nuclear liability coverage in average to be too low by a factor of between 100 and 1,000 to cover the likely costs, while at the same time, the likelihood of a serious accident happening in Europe continues to increase as the reactor fleet grows older.